SESYNC-ci/online-data-lesson/slides/tiers.md

 ## Acquiring Online Data

-Data can be available on the web in many different forms.
-The difficulty you will have acquiring that data for running analyses depends on which of three approaches the data source requires.
+Data is available on the web in many different forms.
+How difficult is it to acquire that data to run analyses?
+It depends which of three approaches the data source requires:

+- Web scraping
+- Web service or API
+- API wrapper

 ===

-## Scraping 🙁
+## Web Scraping 🙁

-If a web browser can read HTML and JavaScript and display a human readable page, why can't you right a program (a "bot") to read HTML and JavaScript and store the data?
+If a web browser can read HTML and JavaScript and display a human readable page, why can't you write a program (a "bot") to read HTML and JavaScript and store the data?

 ===